CUBRID/cubrid-manual/en/sql/function/stmt_set_op.rst

     • subquery

     qualifier :
-    • DISTINCT, DISTINCTROW 또는 UNIQUE(A returned instance is a distinct value.)
+    • DISTINCT, DISTINCTROW or UNIQUE(A returned instance is a distinct value.)
     • ALL (All instances are returned.
 Duplicates are allowed.)

     statement_set_operator :